GreedyGame/greedygame-docs/docs/unity-advanced.md

 <a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/unity-plugin/releases/" class="pure-material-button-contained">Download Plugin</a>

-**Import Unity Package Inside current-sdk folder** Open the downloaded SDK folder from github.
+**Import the Unity Package Inside current-sdk folder** Open the downloaded SDK folder from Github.
 Go to 'current-sdk' folder and import the package to unity.
-Assets > Import > Import Custom Package
+**Assets > Import > Import Custom Package**

 !!! note ""
     Make sure you have atleast one scene added to your Build Settings before proceeding to the next step.